alanmitchell/mini-monitor/docs/source/software.rst

 ``METER_POST_INTERVAL`` is the minimum number of minutes between meter readings that are used to create a recorded/posted value.
-As explained in the :ref:`available-sensor-readers` document, the script posts the amount of the change in the utility meter value, so if this ``METER_POST_INTERVAL`` is too short, a low resolution change value will be reported.
+As explained in the :ref:`available-sensor-readers` document, the script posts the amount the utility meter value has changed, so if this ``METER_POST_INTERVAL`` is too short, a low resolution change value will be reported.